 However, there are certain roles within the organisation to which specific responsibilities are assigned in relation to corporate risk.
-These roles include:
+These roles are:

-- the Fire and Rescue Authority/Audit Committee: to understand the strategic risks faced by the organisation and to participate in their ownership through analysis and questioning, promoting a positive attitude towards the management of risk. - Corporate Board: to show a clear commitment to the ownership of the risk management framework, agreeing and supporting the risk management strategy; identifying corporate risks and determining the effectiveness of associated control measures; demonstrating a willingness to accept risk in a managed way and within agreed tolerance levels and allocate resources accordingly. - the Risk Champion (the Deputy Chief Fire Officer): to take overall responsibility for the implementation of the risk management strategy. - Risk owner: the person with overall responsibility for monitoring the progress being made in managing a given risk.
-In relation to corporate risks this is normally a Corporate Board member. - Control owner(s): those people responsible for implementing the agreed control measures to manage the risk and informing the risk owner of the effectiveness of those control measures.
-In relation to corporate risks this is normally a Corporate Board Member, department head or operations commander. - the Corporate Risk Manager (Group Manager, SPIRiT): to assist the Risk Champion in the implementation of all aspects of the risk management strategy by informing, communicating and reporting.

-- the Programme Support Manager: to monitor the risks associated with programmes and projects within their remit and to report on those risks to the Corporate Risk Manager. - the Community Safety Team: to monitor the risks associated with partnership working throughout the organisation and to report on those risks to the Corporate Risk Manager.
+- the Fire Authority: to understand the strategic risks faced by the organisation and to participate in their ownership through analysis and questioning, promoting a positive attitude towards the management of risk. - Corporate Board: to show a clear commitment to the ownership of the risk management framework; agreeing and supporting the risk management strategy; identifying corporate risks and determining the effectiveness of associated control measures; demonstrating a willingness to accept risk in a managed way and within agreed tolerance levels and allocate resources accordingly. - the Risk Champion (the Director, Corporate Planning and Support): to take overall responsibility for the implementation of the risk management strategy. - the Corporate Risk Manager (Group Manager, Corporate Planning and Support): to assist the Risk Champion in the implementation of all aspects of the risk management strategy by informing, communicating and reporting. - the Corporate Strategy Working Group: to identify emerging risks as part of their work in developing the Corporate Strategy and to assist the Risk Champion in assessing those risks in relation to corporate activity. - departmental heads or operations commanders (or their nominated risk manager): to develop and maintain risk registers covering the objectives, strategies and activities of their department or command and to report on those risks, as appropriate. - the Programme Support Manager to monitor the risks associated with programmes and projects within their remit and to report on those risks to the Corporate Risk Manager. - the Community Safety Team: to monitor the risks associated with partnership working throughout the organisation and to report on those risks to the Corporate Risk Manager.

-2.6 Training
+2.9 Training

-Training is essential to make sure that all staff who have a responsibility in relation to this strategy:
+Training is essential to make sure that all staff:

-- understand what risk management is and how the Authority aims to manage its corporate risks effectively; - understand their particular responsibilities as they relate to corporate risk; and - have the necessary skills and knowledge to meet those responsibilities.
+- understand what risk management is and how the Authority aims to manage risk effectively; - understand their particular responsibilities for managing risk within the organisation; and - have the necessary skills and knowledge to meet those responsibilities.

-An understanding of corporate risk management will be achieved in the following ways:
+An understanding of risk management will be achieved by providing a series of training packages via the Brigades i-learn system on the intranet.
+This series will consist of three packages which will be made available in accordance with the following schedule:

+Level 1: Fundamental Principles of Risk Management, available to all staff (released November 2008)

+Level 2: Departmental Risk Management, available to watch managers and section heads and above (to be released in Autumn/Winter 2009)

-- by providing a training package on the Brigades i-learn system on the intranet.
-This will be available to station managers or section heads and above (to be released in late summer 2010); - through the delivery of training on organisational development programmes (as appropriate), such as the Supervisory Management and Middle Management Development Programmes; - through the delivery of workshops targeted at senior managers and Fire and Rescue Authority Members.
-These workshops will provide an overview of the risk management arrangements established within the Fire and Rescue Authority as well as focussing on topical issues affecting the organisational direction and improvement; and - by the publication of articles and newsletters on topical issues linked to the management of corporate risk, via the SPIRIT intranet site.
+Level 3: Corporate Risk Management, available to station managers and department heads and above (to be released in summer 2009)

+Training will be tailored into existing development programmes as appropriate, such as the Supervisory Management and Middle Management Development Programmes, to make sure that the relevance of risk management is clearly understood.

+A series of workshops will be run on an annual basis and will be targeted at existing middle and senior managers as well as Fire Authority Members.
+These workshops will provide an overview of the risk management arrangements established within the Fire Authority as well as focussing on topical issues affecting the organisation.

+Finally, the Corporate Planning Department will publish a series of newsletters which will reinforce topics covered in the above training programmes.

-2.7 Review and audit
+2.10 Review and audit